Bilbottom/sql-learning-materials/docs/challenging-sql-problems/problems/gold/travel-plans.md

 > [!SUCCESS] Scenario
 >
-> You're helping a client plan a trip from New York to Paris, and they want you to find the fastest and cheapest route.
+> You're helping a client plan a trip from New York to Paris, and they want you to find the fastest and cheapest routes.
 >
-> They have collected journey information into two tables:
+> They have collected journey information for routes that they are happy to take into two tables:
 >
 > - `routes_timetable`
 > - `routes_schedule`